Our incredible educators are...

 Fiona Lal

 Raised in Taranaki, I studied Law and Commerce at Victoria University of Wellington, majoring in Accounting and Commercial Law.
 My husband and I travelled widely after university, and I have been fortunate to have worked in a number of countries, with a varied career mostly in Accounting & Systems Analysis, giving me a strong diversity of skills.
 Once we had children, we found the pull to come back to Taranaki and family irresistible.
 We are co-directors of local consulting company CodeFluent Limited, but I have been in the fortunate position of giving my family priority when considering career options and am grateful to be able to contribute to our local community.
 I am a Trustee of the Taranaki Toy Library, and a founding trustee of Flourish Taranaki Community Trust, as well as joining the Taranaki Gifted Community Trust Board in 2017.
 My amazing family inspires me daily and I have seen my children benefit first-hand from the amazing work that these Trusts do.
-It is humbling to work alongside such hard-working, selfless people who work to enrich the lives of children, their whanau and our local community. |
+It is humbling to work alongside such hard-working, selfless people who work to enrich the lives of children, their whanau and our local community. [email protected] |

 Kia ora i te whānau, My name is Kate Fergusson.
-I have had the privilege of being on the Taranaki Gifted Community Trust Board of Trustees since mid 2021.
+I have had the privilege of being on the Taranaki Gifted Community Trust Board of Trustees for two years.
 I have been working in the educational sector for thirty years, both as a primary teacher and more recently as a Learning Support Coordinator.
 I was born and bred in rural eastern Taranaki, and although I spent sixteen years away from Taranaki, it is the place I returned to raise my whānau of six children.
 Two of my older children were diagnosed by an Educational Psychologist with Giftedness early in 2003 (and attended the George Parkin One Day School in Tauranga for a period of time before returning to Taranaki), which gives me the double insight of the blessings and challenges of giftedness from both a parent’s and educator’s perspective.
 I have a strong interest in the Hau Ora/Wellbeing of Gifted (Advanced Yet Complex Needs) children and in fact, all neurodiverse children.
 I believe we still have many strides to take in nourishing and nurturing these individuals in our society so that they can reach true potential and contentment.
 It is pleasing to be a part of a community that strives to educate and support the people surrounding our gifted individuals, as well as providing a safe haven for our gifted children to find their ‘tribe’ and learn more about themselves. |